 The risks of a dam failure are spread throughout the county while that of a levee failure is limited to the City of Wharton and the southern portions of the county.
 The planning area could be impacted by several high-hazard dams that are located outside of the county.
 If a failure of a high-hazard dam occurred, it could result in loss of life.
 Other high-hazard dams are located outside of the county and their drainages enter Wharton County and participating communities either by direct drainage through parts of the planning area or by inflow into the Colorado River or San Bernard River upstream from Colorado County.
-However there have not been any dam breaches immediately upstream of or within the participating communities, thus the overall chance of this occurring is minimal, and therefore classified as 'No Exposure'.
+Wharton County has not experienced dam breaches immediately upstream of or within the participating communities, thus the overall chance of this occurring is minimal, but still considered possible, therefore the frequency of an event is classified as 'Low' (event not probable in the next 100 years).
 Additionally, major dams located outside of the planning area that could affect the participating communities, including Cedar Creek Dam and Tom Miller Dam are located approximately 65 and 165 miles, respectively, upstream of Wharton County, along the Colorado River.
 Because of these two dams' upstream location, any major dam breach will minimally affect Wharton County.
 A detailed description of exposure and vulnerability per jurisdiction is described in Chapter 9.5 and Chapter 9.6.